 We took the classic black and white bathroom and gave it a modern interior design twist.

-You can see why this bathroom is award-winning, first place in the 2013 National Kitchen and Bath Competition for the Rocky Mountain Region in the Large Bathroom category.
+You can see why this bathroom is award-winning, taking first place in the 2013 National Kitchen and Bath Competition for the Rocky Mountain Region in the Large Bathroom category.

 Click here to view some of our other interior design projects: a kitchen remodel in a Denver highrise; a master closet addition in a historic Denver home; an award-winning powder room; and a wheelchair-accessible bathroom.